-As a leader, Ed recognizes that maintaining the status quo in public education is incompatible with America remaining free and prosperous in the next century.
-With a laser focus on what’s best for kids, Ed has worked hard since first being elected to fully fund the QBE formula in 2018, protect smaller class sizes, make teacher pay in Georgia #1 in the Southeast, and play a key leadership role in providing school choice options for Georgia’s families.
+As a leader, Ed recognizes that maintaining the status quo in education is incompatible with America remaining free and prosperous in the next century.
+With a laser focus on what’s best for kids, Ed has worked hard since first being elected to fully fund the QBE formula, protect smaller class sizes, make teacher pay in Georgia #1 in the Southeast, eliminate radical ideologies such as CRT from our schools, and play a key leadership role in providing school choice options for Georgia’s families.

 In June 2020, with COVID-19 devastating state tax revenues, Ed voted to cut his own pay by 10% to safeguard teacher pay and vital classroom resources.

 Married to an AP World History teacher, Ed spends many hours each year in the classroom and has been a consistent youth mentor and classroom lecturer at public schools throughout Cobb County.
 Ed’s impact on education includes his service to Kennesaw State University where he has been a classroom lecturer, leadership program trainer, departmental advisor, and graduation speaker.

 As primary House sponsor to Senate Bill 3, signed into law in April 2018, Ed created powerful financial incentives for public schools to adopt modern state-of-the-industry standards and include industry leaders in developing their Career & Technical Education programs.
 It also provides a pathway for committed students to begin a school-monitored professional apprenticeship program inside an actual workplace as early as age 15.

 Ed worked on a bipartisan team to pass House Bill 251, a long-awaited bill that allows students within a district to attend a public school outside of their own attendance zone if space is available.

 Ed played a key role in passing House Resolution 1162, a referendum authorizing public charter schools to be created in communities that demonstrate a clear need, but have few public-school options.